How To Get A Tennessee Certificate of Resale [2023 Guide]

-Learn more about what a resale certificate is, how to get one and more.
+Learn more about what the Certificate of Resale is, how to get one, and more.

 What is a Certificate of Resale?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Revenue.
+When retailers purchase products to resell, they often don’t pay state sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Tennessee Department of Revenue.

-The resale certificate is the seller’s evidence why sales tax was not collected on a transaction.
-Similar names for a resale certificate include reseller number, seller’s permit, exemption certificate or reseller’s license.
-In order to prove a buyer intends to resell the product, they must provide a valid resale certificate to the seller of the goods.
+The purpose of the certificate is to provide evidence of why sales tax was not collected on a transaction.
+Similar names for a resale certificate include reseller number, seller’s permit, sales tax exemption certificate, wholesale license, or reseller’s license.
+In order for the supplier to allow the tax-exempt purchase, the seller needs proof the buyer intends to resell the product by providing a valid resale certificate.

-Resale certificates are only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.
+The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

-Before a business starts selling products or providing taxable services, they must first get a Tennessee Sales Tax Permit from the Tennessee Department of Revenue.
+Before a business starts selling products or providing taxable services, it must first get a Tennessee Sales Tax Permit from the Tennessee Department of Revenue.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.

-The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing but they are actually two separate documents.
+The Sales Tax Permit and Resale Certificate are commonly thought of as the same thing, but they are actually two separate documents.
 The Sales Tax Permit allows a business to sell and collect sales tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.